jrmhaig/ippi/README.md

     exit 0

-When you want ippi to run on boot, create the file /home/pi/ippi/go.
-This can be done while the SD card is inserted into another computer.
+When you want ippi to run on boot, hold down any of the buttons during boot up until the LEDs flash three times.

 Some useful numbers in binary
 -----------------------------